SuperLesson/SuperLesson/README.md

 > Note: step names are highlighted above using monospace.

-#### CUDA Support
+### CUDA Support

+Transcriptions can be run faster on GPU.
-The transcription step can be run within a docker environment with CUDA by passing the `--with-docker` flag.
+If you have an Nvidia GPU available, the transcription step can be run within a docker environment with CUDA by passing the `--with-docker` flag.

+If you prefer to run without a container, check out instructions on the [faster-whisper docs](https://github.com/guillaumekln/faster-whisper#gpu).

 ## Development